 The USF SMART Lab is a learning laboratory for math and science courses that utilizes best research-based practices for teaching and learning.
 The Lab is staffed by faculty and instructional staff who provide on-demand personalized assistance.
 In addition to the learning materials that are accessible at the lab and through the Internet, the SMART Lab provides students with the opportunity to receive one-on-one help from tutors, teaching assistants and/or instructors.

 Seeing the difference: how the SMART Lab is helpful

 Nationwide some college math courses, in particular College Algebra, have a reputation for having high failure rates, sometimes as high as 60%.

-In redesigned classes students spend most of their time actively doing math instead of passively listening to someone else talk about math.
+Traditional courses also generally do not promote active and collaborative learning.
+Research and experience at other universities has clearly demonstrated that active and collaborative learning strategies produce greater success rates.
+In redesigned courses students spend most of their time actively doing math instead of passively listening to someone else talk about math.
 Additionally, in the redesigned classes students can get personalized assistance when they encounter stumbling blocks.
 Furthermore, SMART Lab courses address diverse learning styles, encourage mastery-level learning, and allow students to be more in control of their learning.

-What are the requirements for students in a SMART Lab course?
+Requirements for students in a SMART Lab course

-Attend one large class per week in which a professor will give students an overview of the topics for the week and engage them in discussions.
-Attend a minimum of 3 hours per week in the computer lab completing online assignments, study plans, and quizzes, all while having access to one-on-one tutoring help from graduate teaching assistants and/or tutors.
+Attend overview session(s) each week in which a professors introduce students to the topics for the week and engage them in discussions.
+Attend a minimum of 2-3 hours per week (depending on the course) in the computer lab completing online assignments, study plans, and quizzes, all while having access to one-on-one tutoring help from graduate teaching assistants and/or tutors.

 Success is the sum of small efforts,